Global markets up ahead of US inflation and Fed rate decision - ExBulletin

 Global markets up ahead of US inflation and Fed rate decision

-NEW YORK (AP) Shares rose on Tuesday after a colder reading on inflation cemented Wall Street bets for the Federal Reserve to suspend interest rate hikes this week.
+NEW YORK (AP) Stocks rose on Tuesday after a colder reading on inflation Wall Streets bet that the Federal Reserve would refrain from raising interest rates this week.

-The US stock market is on the right track on hopes that the economy can avoid a severe recession and that inflation will fall enough for the Federal Reserve to ease its rate hikes.
-Tuesday’s report showed food, fuel and other consumer prices were 4% higher in May than a year earlier, the latest slowdown from its peak above 9% the last summer.
+The U.S. stock market is on the right track on hopes that the economy can avoid a severe recession and that inflation can fall enough for the Federal Reserve to slow its rate hikes.
+Tuesday’s report showed food, fuel and other consumer prices were 4% higher in May than a year earlier, the latest slowdown from inflation’s peak of 9.1 % last summer.

 The data prompted traders to immediately raise bets for the Fed to announce on Wednesday no change to interest rates.
 If so, it would mark the first meeting in more than a year where there is no rate hike.